128technology/docs/docs/concepts_appid.md

         Extension: psk_key_exchange_modes (len=2)
 ```

-The `server_name` extension as shown above with value of `www.example.com` represent the domain in this example.
+The `server_name` extension shown above with the value `www.example.com` represents the domain in this example.
 This is what SSR will parse and subsequently retain as the domain-name for this destination.
 Domain-names and IP addresses are learned from TLS and mapped to hierarchical services using the `domain-name` field.

 ```
 config